JSON to CSV Converter

 - JSON Lines

-- A text format where each nonblank line is parsed as one complete JSON value.
+- A line-oriented format where each nonblank line is one JSON value.

-- A column header built from nested object keys and array indexes, such as
+- A CSV header derived from a nested object key or array index.

 - Formula guard